Podmev/FolderTextSearch/README.md

 ### <a id="big-tests"></a> Big tests

-- Results of indexing and searching in intellij-idea a lot of output can be found in directory **docs/intellijIndexLogs ** in root of project
+- Results of indexing and searching in Intellij-Idea a lot of output can be found in directory **docs/intellijIndexLogs ** in root of project
 - Output files are organized by dates of executing, including previous bugs and output of previous version of project
-- For example, indexing in *intellij-idea* project in *java* folder works about 4-5 minutes
+- For example, indexing in *Intellij-Idea* project in *java* folder works about 4-5 minutes
-- For example, searching in *intellij-idea* project in *java* folder
+- For example, searching in *Intellij-Idea* project in *java* folder
     - token "class" works about 25-30 seconds, because it is very popular token - more 10500 times for 48000 files
     - less popular token works about 50 milliseconds

+### <a id="setup-big-test"></a> Setup big test

+- Clone project Intellij Idea beside the project https://github.com/JetBrains/intellij-community
+- Run tests though *searchApi/bigTest/main.kt* in *test* directory
+- It can be chosen different api to run in file *IntellijIdeaTrigramTest*
+- Current progress and stats of indexing and searching will go to console output

 ## <a id="used-stack"></a> Used stack